Skip to main content

 BondSource, // "structure" | "file" | "distance" | "none"

-BondConfig, // Bond panel configuration
+BondConfig, // Bond panel configuration (for Sidebar)

-TrajectoryConfig, // Trajectory panel configuration
+TrajectoryConfig, // Trajectory panel configuration (for Sidebar)

 StructureParseResult,// Parse result from parseStructureFile/Text